rayguna/sinatra-dice-roll/README.md

 - Link to the model page (use http instead of https): <a href="http://dice-roll.matchthetarget.com/" target="_blank"> http://dice-roll.matchthetarget.com/ </a>

-- There is another variant of ERB tag for embedding Ruby codes into a html tag (i.e., <% %> without the equal sign), but without being displayed on the html page.
+- There is another <i>variant</i> of ERB tag for embedding Ruby codes into a html tag (i.e., <% %> without the equal sign), but without being displayed on the html page.
 In contrast, we would use the same tag with an equal sign to pass and display a variable from the ruby file.
 The variable name must be preceeded by the "@" sign, i.e., <%= @myvariable %>.

 - In the example below, we use the silent ERB tag to embed ruby code, which is not displayed on the html page.
 We use the non-silent ERB tag as well to pass and display the ruby variables.